samvera-labs/ansible-sufia7-playbook/README.md

  * Add/change any other variables you wish to override.
  * Consider protecting group_vars/all with ansible-vault.
 4. cd into your project and run `vagrant up`
-5. TODO: deploy your capistrano project to your vagrant box.
-Haven't tried this yet.
+5. the deploy role will deploy your capistrano project to your vagrant box

 ### A development vagrant box